List of Big Time Rush characters: Logan Mitchell

-Hortense "Logan" Mitchell (Logan Henderson) is the genius and second-in-command of the group.
+Hortense "Logan" Mitchell (portrayed by Logan Henderson) is the genius and second-in-command of the group.
 He is genuine and sweet, and the next most down-to-earth guy in the band after Kendall.
 He is also the serious one but usually follows along in his friend's schemes, sometimes making schemes of his own when needed, like his most famous scheme, 'Love Science'.
 He is the second oldest of the group after Carlos.
 Logan is extremely smart and the other guys usually rely on him to solve certain problems, like school work and such.
 However, he panics under pressure usually leaving it to Kendall to come up with answer.
-Logan is introduced in Big Time Audition as the brain of the group.
-He has his learners' permit and drives the others to the audition, and later, to places around the Palm Woods.
+Logan is introduced in "Big Time Audition" as the brain of the group.
 Logan can be shy but when he lets loose, he can be just as goofy as his friends.
-Logan states that if he wasn't in a band, he'd be studying to be a doctor.
-He is stubborn but also sensitive, described as the weakest in the band and a really good friend.
-He is very hard-working and as Kelly says he has an adorable smile.
-Logan's favorite mathematician is Phoebe Nachee, a woman, who as he later realizes much to his shock, hates boys.
-Logan is also skeptical of ghosts and the paranormal, relying on science for logical explanations of unnatural things.
-He has a grandma who is sometimes mentioned.
-It is revealed later in the series that he is indecisive and has a weak bladder.
-It's also revealed that his given name is Hortense, but James' mother doesn't like the name and told the boys to call him Logan, and since no one ever says no to James' mom the name stuck, much to his liking.
-It is implied that he is a bit self-conscious about hugging and kissing his mother in front of his friends.
-However, he cares about her.
-In Big Time Interview it is revealed that Logan moved to Minnesota in third grade and immediately became friends with the other boys because he did their homework for them.
-It is unknown where he came from, though.
+Logan's birth name is Hortense, but James' mother doesn't like the name and told the boys to call him Logan, and since no one ever says no to James' mom the name stuck, much to his liking.